-For years, many hospital chief executives were able to run their organisations by using the same time-worn strategies and protocols.
-But to be a successful hospital chief executive today, leaders must master a series of new skills, claims Howard Larkin in Hospitals & Health Networks, a leading publication for hospital leaders.
+For years, many hospital CEOs were able to run their organizations by using the same time-worn strategies and protocols.
+But to be a successful hospital CEO these days, leaders must master a series of new skills, Howard Larkin writes in a piece for Hospitals & Health Networks.

-"The [chief executive] of the future will be someone who understands the continuum of care...", says a health care executive recruiter in the story, "and is capable of bundling it all around providing excellent service at reduced cost."
+"The CEO of the future will be someone who understands the continuum of care, from inpatient to physician offices to ancillary services to home health, pharmacy and nursing homes and is capable of bundling it all around providing excellent service at reduced cost," says Tom Giella, managing director of health care services for executive recruiter Korn Ferry.

 Who is the CEO of the future?

-According to the story, "ideal" chief executives have several key characteristics that will position them to succeed:
+According to Larkin, "ideal" CEOs have several key characteristics that will position them to succeed:

-1. They do not fight change and always strive to learn: Leaders who have previously worked to implement new care models or technology are more likely to thrive in today's shifting health care landscape and keep hospital finances afloat during uncertain economic times.
+1. They do not fight change and always strive to learn: Leaders who have previously worked to implement new care models or technology are more likely to thrive in the transitioning health care landscape, and keep hospital finances afloat in the movement toward value-based payment systems.

-In addition, such leaders must have "imagination and flexible thinking", says the president of one health care consultancy.
-They also should not be afraid to reorganise management teams or make other difficult decisions, a current hospital chief executive notes.
-And good leaders must be open to learning in any situation and quickly adapt.
-"You need someone who can take a new concept and run with it", the recruiter adds.
+In addition, such leaders must have "imagination and flexible thinking," says Newport Healthcare Advisors President Carol Geffner.
+They also should not be afraid to reorganize management teams or make other difficult decisions, Scripps Healthcare CEO Chris Van Gorder notes.
+And good leaders must be open to learning in any situation and quickly adapt, Giella adds.
+"You need someone who can take a new concept and run with it," he says.

 2. They use data to drive results: Health care data mining is becoming more important as providers use analytics to evaluate care quality and determine contracting and purchasing decisions.
-As such, chief executives must know how to read and analyse this information so they can make sound financial decisions, develop and communicate strategy change, and help others get on board, says a health care policy firm's managing director.
+As such, CEOs must know how to read and analyze this information so they can make sound financial decisions, develop and communicate strategy change, and help others get on board, says Paul Keckley, managing director at Navigant Center for Healthcare Research and Policy Analysis.

-3. They are clinically competent: As coordinated care becomes the norm, the ideal chief executive must be able to understand clinical operations to identify and address potential "gaps in the system", Larkin writes.
-But, he says, a doctor background is not always necessary.
-If the chief executive does not have this clinical experience, he or she should convene a leadership team that fully understands the concept and can help develop a program that supports the system's strategies.
+3. They are clinically competent: As coordinated care becomes the norm, the ideal CEO must be adept at understanding clinical operations to identify and address potential "gaps in the system," Larkin writes.
+But, he says, a physician background is not always necessary.
+If the CEO does not have this clinical experience, says Larkin, he or she should convene a leadership team that fully understands the concept and can help develop a program that supports the system's strategies.
+Enthusiasm and a strategic vision of how the health system will look in the future are vital, says Giella.

-4. They are financially focused: A chief executive must have a firm grasp on the various financial facets of their system—such as payment models and payment reforms—and should understand how they could affect the system's ability to build an integrated network, says one strategy expert, who adds that varying payment models have "strategic and operational implications that can't just be left to the [chief financial officer].
+4. They are financially focused: A CEO must have a firm grasp on various financial facets of their system—such as bundled payments, dwindling reimbursements, and payment reforms under the Affordable Care Act (ACA)—and should understand how it could affect the system's ability to build an integrated network, VHA SVP of Physician Strategies Phil Dalton says.
+He adds that varying payment models have "strategic and operational implications that can't just be left to the CFO.
 It takes a team."

 5. They are skilled at resolving conflict: Leonard Marcus, founding director of the Program for Health Care Negotiation and Conflict Resolution at the Harvard T.H.
-Chan School of Public Health, says resolving issues as they come up and identifying ways everyone's common interests can be met effectively are important skills for chief executives to have.
-Such leaders "can see the value of being part of the enterprise, and are able to guide and motivate activity toward being part of that value", he says.
+Chan School of Public Health says resolving issues as they come up and identifying ways everyone's common interests can be met effectively are important skills for CEOs to have.
+Such leaders "can see the value of being part of the enterprise, and are able to guide and motivate activity toward being part of that value," he says.

-6. They do not shy away from collaboration: Chief executives should also understand how to work collaboratively—in a "matrix management" style—with peers and in reporting relationships to system experts.
-"Hospitals have always been vertically organised into departments: cardiology, radiology, pathology", points out one expert, but "now that hospitals are becoming health systems," they should work to create "horizontal structures" too (Larkin, Hospitals & Health Networks, 6/9; Small, FierceHealthcare, 6/10).
+6. They do not shy away from collaboration: CEOs should also understand how to work collaboratively—in a "matrix management" style—with peers and in reporting relationships to system experts.
+Says Geffner, "Hospitals have always been vertically organized into departments: cardiology, radiology, pathology," but "now that hospitals are becoming health systems," they should work to create "horizontal structures" too (Larkin, Hospitals & Health Networks, 6/9; Small, FierceHealthcare, 6/10).